dncoyote/DSA-guides/Notes/Leetcode/5_BinarySearch.md

         while (low < high) {
             int mid = (high + low) / 2;
-            if (arr[mid] > arr[high])
+            // Compare mid element with the rightmost element if (arr[mid] > arr[high])
-                low = mid + 1;
+            // Minimum is in the right half low = mid + 1;
             else
-                high = mid;
+            // Minimum is in the left half high = mid;
         }
         return arr[low];